StreamSwapProtocol/streamswap-contracts/README.md

 ### Price

-Average price of the sale: `stream.current_out / stream.spent_in`.
+Average price of the sale: `stream.spent_in / stream.out_supply - stream.out_remaining`.
-Last streamed price: `new_distribution_balance / spent_in_distribution` at latest time of update distribution.
+Last streamed price: spent_in / new_distribution_balance` at latest time of update distribution.

 ### Creation Fee